 Since April 2015 I have worked at Coventry University.
-I am primarily based in the University Research Centre for Computational Science and Mathematical Modelling (CSM).
-I also teach students in the School of Computing, Electronics and Mathematics (CEM).
+I am primarily based in the University Research Centre for Computational Science and Mathematical Modelling (CSMM) where I serve as co-Director.
+I also teach students in the School of Computing, Mathematics and Data Science (CMD).

 My research is mainly in the area of Computer Algebra / Symbolic Computation, in particular, Cylindrical Algebraic Decomposition and Quantifier Elimination.
 I am interested in fundamental algorithms, and applications particularly in bio-chemical reaction networks and economic reasoning.
 I am also interested in the application of data science and machine learning to improve mathematical software.